-On the other hand, failure situations are performed to assess the ADS ability to recognise faults/failures in the system and safely react to such cases.
+On the other hand, in failure situations, the aim is to assess the ADS ability to recognise faults/failures in the system and safely react to such cases.

-For the purpose of defining performance criteria in critical situations, those where others are at fault, behaving unforeseeably, and the collision might potentially not be prevented have to be analysed further.
+For the purpose of defining performance criteria in critical situations, those situations where others are at fault, behaving unforeseeably, and the collision might potentially not be prevented have to be analysed further.
 In these situations, different considerations can be made.

 2.5.1.
 Evaluation of target evidence and residual risk

 As testing by the manufacturer is an ongoing process, the outcome of the testing is constantly evaluated.
 The goal of the evaluation is to assess if sufficient evidence to support the claims of the safety case is achieved, and if an assessment of an acceptable residual risk can be developed.
-This evaluation is major input to the decision of on acceptance criteria are met, or if more scenarios and tests are required.
-If more are required, then additional effort is invested (by using all methods shown above) in increasing the ODD and scenario coverage, until the goals of the acceptance criteria is met.
+This evaluation is a major input to the decision on whether the acceptance criteria are met, or if more scenarios and tests are required.
+If more are required, then additional effort is invested (by using all methods shown above) to increase the ODD and scenario coverage, until the goals of the acceptance criteria is met.